DennisData/DennisData/README.md

 📆 2024 - present (_plan 2026_)

 ### 📑 My Projects
-All interesting projects was created for client and code under NDA.\
+- All interesting projects was created for clients and code under NDA.\
 If you want know something, please, contact me with [![Telegram][2.1]][1].

 <!--